Protease inhibitor combination

 In a study of individuals with extensive nucleoside analogue and protease inhibitor experience (but no prior NNRTI experience) and virologic recurrence on treatment, changing to a regimen including lopinavir/ritonavir and efavirenz resulted in viral load suppression at week 24 in the majority of participants.(6)

 The most common symptomatic side effects of lopinavir/ritonavir are diarrhea and nausea.
-Common laboratory abnormalities include elevated cholesterol and triglyceride levels; liver toxicity is also observed.
+Common laboratory abnormalities include elevated cholesterol and triglyceride levels; liver toxicity and hyperglycemia are also observed.
 As with other protease inhibitors, lopinavir/ritonavir may contribute to abnormalities of body fat distribution.
 It is important to assess patient motivation and discuss possible side effects and strategies for their management before treatment with lopinavir/ritonavir is initiated.

 Resistance to lopinavir is associated with the selection of several resistance mutations.